ARM-software/arm-trusted-firmware/docs/perf/psci-performance-instr.rst

 Performance Measurement Framework
 ---------------------------------

-The Performance Measurement Framework `PMF`_ is a framework that provides mechanisms for collecting and retrieving timestamps at runtime from the Performance Measurement Unit (`PMU`_).
+The Performance Measurement Framework :ref:`PMF <firmware_design_pmf>`
+is a framework that provides mechanisms for collecting and retrieving timestamps at runtime from the Performance Measurement Unit (:ref:`PMU <Performance Monitoring Unit>`).
 The PMU is a generalized abstraction for accessing CPU hardware registers used to measure hardware events.
 This means, for instance, that the PMU might be used to place instrumentation points at logical locations in code for tracing purposes.

 TF-A utilises the PMF as a backend for the two instrumentation services it provides--PSCI Statistics and Runtime Instrumentation.
 The PMF is used by these services to facilitate collection and retrieval of timestamps.
 For instance, the PSCI Statistics service registers the PMF service ``psci_svc`` to track its residency statistics.